drnidhal/African-silk-road-1/README.md

 ## Contact Us

-For inquiries, partnership proposals, or more information about the Sfax to Senegal Commercial Train Line Project, please contact us at [your contact information].
+For inquiries, partnership proposals, or more information about the Sfax to Senegal Commercial Train Line Project, please contact us at [Mail = nidhalbelloumi@hotmail.fr].

 Join us in making this visionary project a reality and fostering global economic growth and cooperation.